wesdelange/My-Site/README.md

+## Personal Webpage using React

+Expermenting with design, trying to make a simple, straight forward webpage that showcases my projects at RED Academy.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>